Line 2 (Ho Chi Minh City Metro): Rolling stock

-The rolling stock has not been announced yet, and in February 2024, German company Siemens was in talks with the government to build urban rail lines, including the HCMC Metro Line 2.
+The rolling stock has not been announced yet, and in February 2024, German company Siemens was in talks with the government to build urban rail lines, including Ho Chi Minh City Metro Line 2.
 Line 2 will use electric multiple units.
 By 2030, it will use 3-car trains, then increase to 6 cars.
 Each train is 22 m long, 3.15 m wide, and 3.865 m high.
 Maximum axle load is 16 tons.
 The design speed is 90 km/h.
 Maximum operating speed is 80 km/h.
 The signaling system uses modern technology, ensuring scientific, efficient and safe train operation with automatic train control systems, automatic train monitoring, computer-based interlocking, train speed detection and measurement, data signal transmission, signal display system, depot signaling and interlocking system, disaster warning system and other auxiliary systems.

+On April 23, 2026, South Korean manufacturer Hyundai Rotem signed a contract worth 491 billion South Korean won with Vietnam's Thaco Group for the Line 2 project.
+With this contract, Hyundai Rotem has been selected as the manufacturer of driverless electric trains for Line 2.